awaizman1/python_zth/overview/p11_comments_and_docstring/README.md

 # Comments and docstring
-Use docstrings and comments for d
+Use docstrings and comments for documenting your code.
 # docstrings
 - Focused on what!
 - Targeting your consumers.